 In general, bright sun Sunny 16 is a good safety check to consider if your metered exposure is plausibly reasonable.
 Remembering that can help us to rethink abnormal metering results.
 However, lower light levels can get quite vague.

 If bright sun EV 15 is 1/125 second at f/16, and Sunny 16 is 1/100 second at f/16... then, that's close, within 1/3 stop, but which is it?
 I loved Sunny 16 back in the day, but now my bet is on the metered EV.
 Of course, we do encounter situations agreeing either way.
 It does vary slightly, with the clarity of the sky that day.
 Here is some background:

 But today, digital images are more demanding, due to less latitude, and digital clipping, etc, so clipping due to overexposure becomes a Real Bad Thing now.
-Back in the negative film days, the standard saying was "Expose for the Shadows", suggesting intentional ample exposure of shadows, and overexposure of highlights (which did not hurt negatives much).
+Back in the negative film days, the standard saying was "Expose for the Shadows", suggesting intentional ample exposure of shadows, and allowing overexposure of highlights (which did not hurt negatives much, they had wide latitude in the dark room).
 However, that applied only to negative film (which will be inverted).
-"Expose for the shadows" was a bad plan for slide film (and digital), because of the highlights.
+"Expose for the shadows" was a very bad plan for slide film (and for digital), because of the highlights.
 The rule for positive film was "Expose for the Highlights" (don't burn out the highlights), still applicable to our digital cameras.

 But no one changed the Sunny 16 charts then, or the 1/film speed concept when we modified the film speed. :) But that popular Weston meter system shift could explain the slight 1/3 stop discrepancy between EV 15 and Sunny 16.